-Mater Academy, Inc., charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-Mater Academy East Preparatory paid Mater Academy, Inc., approximately \$4,000 in connection with these charges during the year.
+Mater Academy, Inc. charged all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
+The School paid Mater Academy, Inc. \$72,150 in connection with these charges during the year.

-Recoverable Grants
+Recoverable Grant

-In previous years, the School has received various recoverable grants from Mater Academy, Inc. The purpose of the grants was for the School to fund operating expenses.
-Under the terms of the grants, the School would repay Mater Academy, Inc. in the event the School experiences a surplus of its operating budget for any period ending on June 30, following the execution of the agreement.
-The maximum the School may be required to pay in the future should the School meet the requirements for repayment is \$2,149,825.
-For the 2024-2025 school year, future obligation for repayment of these recoverable grants will be transferred to Mater East Academy (see Note 13).
+To date, the School has received \$925,000 in recoverable grants from Mater Academy, Inc. The purpose of this grant is for the School to fund operating expenses.
+Under the terms of the grant, the School would repay corporate account of Mater Academy, Inc. in the event the School experiences a surplus of its operating budget for any period ending on June 30, following the execution of the agreement.
+During the year, management determined that the School had met the qualifications for repayment and the School paid the remaining outstanding balance of \$925,000.